rsksmart/devportal-1.0/tutorials/frontend/first-frontend-web3.md

 description: "How to create your first frontend for smart contracts using web3.js."
 ---

-In this tutorial I will show you step by step how to create your first front end to interact with a smart contract deployed at RSK local network, using only javascript and html.
+In this tutorial I will show you step by step how to create your first front end to interact with a smart contract deployed at RSK local network, using only Javascript and HTML.

 # Overview